-The Memorial Hermann Hospital System, The University of Texas MD Anderson Cancer Center, The Methodist Hospital, St. Luke's Episcopal Hospital, Texas Children's Hospital, St. Joseph's Hospital, Harris County Hospital District, The Institute of Rehabilitation and Research, The Veterans Affairs Medical Center-Houston, and The University of Texas Harris County Psychiatric Center, as well as a wide variety of other health care facilities, are affiliated with by the School of Nursing.
+The Memorial Hermann Hospital System, The University of Texas MD Anderson Cancer Center, The Methodist Hospital, St. Luke's Episcopal Hospital, Texas Children's Hospital, St. Joseph's Hospital, Harris Health System, TIRR Memorial Hermann, The Veterans Affairs Medical Center-Houston, and The University of Texas Harris County Psychiatric Center, as well as a wide variety of other health care facilities, are affiliated with the School of Nursing.